18 Junior Gold Miners Vetted By The Best

 Seabridge Gold Inc (NYSEMKT:SA)

 Seabridge Gold trades at like 2.73x book.
-It sports an intersting Beta of 0.17.
+It sports an interesting Beta of 0.17.
 It is unprofitable but there aren’t many liabilities to speak of.
 It is followed by only 2 analysts but it is a favorite of shorters who are on to 20% of the float.
 If you like this one and you are right it can move up fast but the high short interest is a strong negative signal.

 Disclosure: I am/we are long THM, LODE.